 - Choose healthy options

 When faced with so many options on the grocery shelf, laways choose healthy.
-That means looking for sugar-free, low sodium, or fat-free on the labels.
+That means looking for sugar-free, or low sodium on the labels.

 Have questions?
 Check the label.
 Nutritional labels will tell you how much sugar, sodium and other nutrients are in your food.
 This information will help you make the best choice for your family.
-(No label, search for the food on your smartphone or download an app like MyFitnessPal for nutritional details.)
+(If there is no label, search for the food on your smartphone or download an app like MyFitnessPal for nutritional details.)

 Here are some tips for choosing healthy in every grocery store category:

-- Look for the words “whole wheat” or “whole wheat flour” on the nutritional label.
+- Look for the words “whole wheat” or “whole wheat flour” on the label.

-- Choose whole grain breads with at least 3 grams of fiber.
+- Choose whole grain breads with at least 3 grams of fiber per serving.

 - Shoot for less than 100 calories per slice or serving.